ZhangGroup-JLU/thermal_infrared_imager/README.md

 # Identification and Thermal Characteristics of Linear Discontinuities on a High-steep Slope Using UAV with Thermal Infrared Imager

 Original experimental images of the research paper "Identification and Thermal Characteristics of Linear Discontinuities on a High-steep Slope Using UAV with Thermal Infrared Imager".
-Here we provide the data link below and one can download our experimental data.
+Here we provide the data link below and one can download our experimental data with the website.

 Baidu Disk link: https://pan.baidu.com/s/109EF8RSkorWYMmsGBaRBnA?pwd=2580